 In this study, we evaluated the relationships between body measurements and developed prediction models for body build weight and gender.
 The model with the best prediction of body build weight included skeletal biacromial, skeletal biiliac, bitrochanteric, chest depth, chest, elbow, knee girth, ankle girth, wrist girth measurements, age, height, and gender.
 When evaluating the relationship between body build weight and BMI, we found that BMI is not a good predictor of body build weight.
 The model with the best prediction of gender included chest depth, bitrochanteric, biacromial, wrist, knee, and elbow skeletal measurements and height.

 Both linear and quadratic best models showed great explainability.
 In the linear model, six skeletal measures, three girth measures, together with age, height and gender, explains 91.70% of all variability in actual weight.
-Male participants have 0.02 times increased weight as compared to female participants, though the effect was not statistically significant with 95% confidence interval of (-0.01,0.04) and p value of 0.15.
 We found that when knee, ankle, and wrist skeletal measures were replaced with girth measures, the girth model was not inferior to the skeletal model.
-This implies that when the skeletal measures are unavailable, those three measures could be replaced with corresponding girth measures.12 The linear model passed the diagnostic tests on homogeneity and normality besides a reasonable amount of influence and leverage points.
+This implies that when the skeletal measures are unavailable, those three measures could be replaced with corresponding girth measures.12 The linear model passed the diagnostic tests on homogeneity and normality besides a reasonable amount (less than 6%) of influence and leverage points.
 Internal validation was also conducted which yielded a high pseudo R^2 of 0.9140.

 On the other hand, the quadratic model showed an even higher adjusted R2.
 The model contained a transformation of all girth measures and height, in addition to age.
-The transformation first summed all girth measures, squared the sum, and then multiplied the sum by height.
 It’s worth noting that gender wasn’t included in this model.
 We compared the full model with gender and the parsimonious model without gender based on likelihood ratio test, and we failed to reject the null with test statistic of 0.08, one degree of freedom, and p value of 0.78; therefore, the parsimonious model didn’t differ much from the full model, so the model without gender was preferred.
 Our finding is consistent with previous literature.12 We also explored using a subset of constant girth measures for the transformation, and the models didn’t outperform our best model using all girth measures.
 Internal validation of the quadratic model yielded a pseudo R^2 of 0.9594.

 Previous studies have shown some limitations of BMI as a measure of adiposity.
 BMI cannot reflect the central obesity accurately, and people with central obesity are susceptible to obesity-related diseases at a relatively lower BMI13.
 Our findings indicate that BMI is a poor predictor for the body build weight, and BMI is not a good measure for adiposity especially for subjects with high/low fat or muscle mass.
 For subjects with high fat or muscle mass, they had a larger body frame for their height, and the BMI tends to classify those subjects as overweight or obese (BMI >25).
 For one subject with a larger body weight than usual, BMI does not tell whether the extra weight is due to fat or muscle.
 Similarly, BMI tends to classify subjects who are in low muscle or fat mass as underweight (BMI <20).
 The findings of our study support the limitation reported by previous studies.